 Above: Fresh aloe vera gel is ready to be mixed with coconut oil (or used alone, if you prefer).

 Step 4: Add 2 tablespoons of coconut oil and a few drops of essential oil, if wanted, for aromatherapy (and to mask the smell of the aloe vera).
-I use grapefruit essential oil–a 1/4-ounce bottle of Organic Grapefruit Essential Oil is $5.25 from Thrive Market.
+I use grapefruit essential oil–a 5-ml bottle of Grapefruit Essential Oil is $4.95 from Eden’s Garden.
 Blend the ingredients in a food processor or beat with a fork.

 Step 5: Store the aloe vera gel in a container and refrigerate.
 Coconut oil hardens when refrigerated, so you may need to mix the gel before applying.
 A batch will keep for about a month in the refrigerator.